JayshreeGupta/To-Do-List/README.md

 # To-Do List
-I ahve created this website using React.js, Java-Script, css and Html.
+I have created this website using React.js, Java-Script, css and Html.

 #Feature
 *Add Items